-- (a) Each air medical services provider shall establish at least one base of operations within the geographic borders of San Diego County.
+- (a) Each air medical services provider shall establish at least one base of operations.
 All such locations shall comply with all applicable zoning, building, and occupational health and safety regulations. - (b) Each base of operations shall be adequate to house the aircraft crew required for the aircraft based at that location.
 Cooking facilities, rest rooms, showers, and beds sufficient for all personnel on duty are required for all bases.
-Alternate temporary posting locations shall be adequate to protect the crew and include toilet and rest facilities as determined by the Permit Officer. - (c) The Permit Officer shall make an inspection of the facilities, equipment and methods of operation of each permittee.
+Alternate temporary posting locations shall be adequate to protect the crew and include toilet and rest facilities as determined by the Permit Officer.

+(c) The Permit Officer shall make an inspection of the facilities, equipment and methods of operation of each permittee.